Patricia Loofbourrow was born in southern California in 1962. She began writing poetry in her teen years, and wrote her first

 first “ask a doctor” patient education websites from 2000-2004.
 She has been a long-time member of the Forward

-She has worked as a freelance non-fiction writer and editor since 2000, and currently
+Motion Forums, and has worked as a freelance writer, editor, and graphic designer since 2000.
+She currently

 lives in Oklahoma with her husband and three grown children.